visier/api-samples/planning/plan-administration/README.md

 # Planning Data Load

-This is a sample script that pulls data from a source file and loads it into a specific plan and scenario using the [Planning Data Load API](https://docs.visier.com/visier-people/Default.htm#cshid=1053).
-In this example, the source file is `source.csv`.
+This is a sample script that consolidate all subplan data to the root plan then reopen the collaborations for the next time using the [Plan Administration API](https://docs.visier.com/developer/apis/references/api-reference.htm#tag/PlanAdministration)

 # Getting Started